-The piece is generous and open, comedic, and has live music from Vancouver composer and singer Veda Hille.
-Theatre Replacement’s signature style of working with verbatim texts and biographical performance turns the form on its head, and connects the personal opinions and biases of the performers with the subject matter.
-The resulting performance is a mash-up of personal stories gathered and retold, from the banal and everyday to the critical moments and turning points that shape our lives.
+Featuring live music from Vancouver composer and singer Veda Hille, Theatre Replacement’s signature style of working with biographical material results in a mash-up of personal stories gathered and retold, from the banal and everyday to the critical moments and turning points that shape our lives.

 “Dress me up in your love shows remarkable comfort between the performers, including [Veda] Hille, and that ease is infectious.
 They kid each other, push and shove, ad lib, reveal themselves with refreshing openness.
 And they’re definitely onto something about clothes and how our memories are shaped around them.”

 “…a compelling swirl of nostalgia: unsentimental, but at times awfully sad — and also very funny.”

 “From your head down to your toes, let this show dress you up in its love of a good story.”